 Not only are pedestrian accidents becoming more common, but drivers are going faster and cars are getting bigger.
-This unfortunately means that many pedestrian car accident victims suffer from severe, catastrophic injuries.
+Unfortunately, this means that many pedestrian-car accident victims suffer from severe, catastrophic injuries.
 Common pedestrian accident injuries include:

 Pedestrian and vehicle accidents are frequently severe and often fatal.
 The GHSAreported that pedestrian deaths accounted for 17 percent of all U.S. traffic fatalities (6,283 of 36,560 total) in 2019.
 This represents a five percent increase in a nine-year time frame.
 The total number of pedestrian fatalities increased from 4,109 in 2009 to 6,283 in 2018.
 This is a 53 percent increase in only nine years.

 If a loved one suffered fatal injuries resulting from a pedestrian accident, you should seek representation from a wrongful death attorney.